[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 screen printing t-shirts squeegee

-The first thing to make sure is that enough ink actually gets on the garment.
 This means laying down an extra or two layers.
-In my experience, adding an extra coat definitely helps with underbases on dark garments.
+In my experience, adding an extra coat of under-base especially on dark garments will definitely help.

-Watch out for the thickness of the ink layer and again, be careful not overcure.
+Watch out for the thickness of the ink layer and again, be careful not over-cure.

 Applying several layers of ink combined with too much heat will cause the layer of ink to become brittle that will result in cracking.